pippellia-btc/Citadel-FAQs/README.md

   - Open Angry IP Scanner and press "Start"

-  - Identify the IP address of your node looking at "Hostname" and "Ping" (keep in mind that Ethernet has lower ping than Wifi)
+  - Identify the IP address of your node looking at `Hostname` and `Ping` (keep in mind that Ethernet has lower ping than Wifi)
 </details>

 ---